mozilla-services/docs/source/loop/apis.rst

     encoded (?key=value&key2=value2)

 To ease testing, you can use `httpie <https://github.com/jkbr/httpie>`_ in order to make requests.
-You can find the httpie requests for reference in the examples.
+You can find an httpie with each example.

 Authentication
 ==============